In defeat for Beijing, Hague court to hear South China Sea dispute

 The Permanent Court of Arbitration was established in the Netherlands in 1899 to encourage peaceful resolution of disputes between states, organisations and private parties.
 China and the Philippines are among its 117 member countries.

-(Reporting by Anthony Deutsch and Toby Sterling; Additional reporting by David Brunnstrom, Yeganeh Torbati and Arshad Mohammedin Washington, Manuel Mogato in Manila and Michael Martina in Beijing; Editing by Dean Yates and Alex Richardson)
+(Reporting by Anthony Deutsch and Toby Sterling; Additional reporting by David Brunnstrom, Yeganeh Torbati and Arshad Mohammedin Washington and Manuel Mogato in Manila; Editing by Dean Yates and Alex Richardson)